Petri Vehanen

-Petri Vehanen (born October 9, 1977, Rauma, Finland) is a retired Finnish professional ice hockey goaltender.
+Petri Vehanen (born 9 October 1977 in Rauma, Finland) is a retired Finnish professional ice hockey goaltender.
 During his career, he played for clubs in his native Finland, Italy, Norway, Sweden, Russia, Czech Republic and Germany.
 He won the World Championship with the Finnish national team in 2011.

 Playing career

 Liiga

 Vehanen has played his entire SM-liiga career for Lukko which is his hometown team.
 Vehanen has established himself as the starting goaltender for Lukko and played a solid season in 2007-08 season, earning himself a spot at the Finnish National Team roster.
 In the 2009 Karjala Tournament he was selected as the best goaltender.

 Vehanen also has played for Mestis teams Jääkotkat and FPS.

 Europe

 Vehanen has played in Europe for HC Neftekhimik Nizhnekamsk of Russia, Viking Hockey of Norway, where he was voted best goaltender, HC Val Pusterial Wolves in Italy and Mora IK in Sweden.
 Midway through the 2009-10 season, he joined the Kontinental Hockey League with Ak Bars Kazan, he made an immediate impact to help Kazan claim the Gagarin Cup, compiling the best Goals against average, save percentage and selected as the league's best goaltender.

 After three seasons with Ak Bars, Vehanen returned to Lukko for a solitary season before again resuming his career in the KHL with HC Lev Praha.
 Vehanen took Praha to their maiden Gagarin Cup finals in the 2013-14 season, before the club disbanded.

-On July 20, 2014, Vehanen opted to sign with German club, Eisbären Berlin of the Deutsche Eishockey Liga (DEL), on a one-year contract.
+On 20 July 2014 Vehanen opted to sign with German club, Eisbären Berlin of the Deutsche Eishockey Liga (DEL), on a one-year contract.
 He eventually stayed until the conclusion of the 2017–18 season.
 He announced his retirement in late April 2018 shortly after falling short in the DEL finals.